TheNoyesLab/WGS_SNP_pipelines/docs/FMPRE_project_update.md

   * The selection of 15 genome datasets was finalized.
   * To address computing challenges in running large datasets, we purchased access to a computing node with 2TB of RAM and 180 TB of storage capacity.
   * Datasets are being analyzed sequentially and this process is currently underway.
-* Statistical analysis of phylogenetic trees
+* Statistical comparison of phylogenetic trees
-  *
+  * We are finalizing the workflow for comparing the phylogenetic trees resulting from WGS analysis using 4 different WGS pipelines.
+We are developing R scripts to automatically create summary statistics as well as convert the results from each pipeline to facilite the use with other software.